By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Recently I read an article in a peer journal about Hyperthymia.
-Here is an interesting point of view on the question of whether the mental ill are really different from “normal” people.
+Here is an interesting point of view on the question of whether the mentally ill are really different from “normal” people.
 Maybe people with a diagnosed illness are on a continuum and just have more or less of the characteristics the rest of us take for granted.

-I am inclined towards the idea of continuums not discreet illnesses despite the fact that I need to give people a diagnosis to get insurance to pay for treatment.
-That says to me, some people’s problems keep them from having jobs, friends or being happy and they need help.
+I am inclined towards the idea of continuums, not discreet illnesses despite the fact that I need to give people a diagnosis to get insurance to pay for treatment.
+That says to me, some people’s problems keep them from having jobs, friends, or being happy and they need help.
 Other people get along fine as they are and don’t need help.
-For example 70% of people report having at least once in their life heard a voice calling their name but when they looked there was no one there.
+For example, 70% of people report having at least once in their life heard a voice calling their name but when they looked there was no one there.
 Does this say that hearing “voices” is normal or that the other 30% are lying?

 Bipolar disorder is especially troublesome.
-There are degrees of symptoms and as we have talked about in past blogs lots of people get another diagnosis first and then it gets changed later on, often when the antidepressants make it worse not better.
+There are degrees of symptoms and as we have talked about in past blogs lots of people get another diagnosis first and then it gets changed later on, often when the antidepressants make it worse, not better.
 What if parts of Bipolar disorder are just normal personality characteristics?
 Could there be milder forms of bipolar disorder that are not getting recognized or does that start to pathologize everyone?
 Some authors have suggested we need a Bipolar 3 and Bipolar 4 to capture milder forms of the disorder.

 Hyperthymic temperament is a description given to people with 7 specific characteristics.
 Sometimes the list is longer or shorter.
 It is currently seen as a personality characteristic which means it is not generally recognized as an illness.
 Most mental health professions avoid working with and diagnosing personality disorders as these are often seen as just the way a person is and not likely to change or as needing lots of treatment to change.
 Dialectic Behavioral Therapy is used to treat some personality disorders and long-term psychotherapy is used for treating aspects of personality that might be considered neurotic or psychotic personality features.
 Most of the time professionals leave this one alone.